 This workshop will show you how to use ArcGIS for Desktop to develop and create services for a shared GIS geodatabase with domains and lists that will allow multiple editors to simultaneously collect standardized data live or offline utilizing ArcGIS Online and Collector for ArcGIS.
 ArcGIS for Desktop will be used to analyze the collected data and subsequently publish and interactive map that can be shared with colleagues or the public.

-Data in the Research Environment/Data Lifecycle
+The Data Management Challenge: Wrangling Data in the Research Environment

 Introduction to SPSS